 Site resource modifiers

-Site resource modifiers are optional parameters used to adjust SRD to reflect variation in the quality of food resources introduced by both site environment (i.e., land type) and recent disturbance.
-Both land type modifiers (LTMs) and disturbance modifiers (DMs) can range between –1 and +1, and will be added to the SRD value of all active sites where host species are present.
+Site resource modifiers are optional parameters used to adjust SRD to reflect variation in the quality of food resources introduced by both site environment (i.e., land type, climate) and recent disturbance.
+Land type modifiers (LTMs), disturbance modifiers (DMs) and climate modidiers (CMs) can range both negative and positive, and will be added to the SRD value of all active sites where host species are present.
 LTMs are assumed to be constant for the entire simulation, while DMs decline linearly with the time since last disturbance.
-Disturbances that may affect a given BDA include fire and wind.
-Disturbance effects from another BDA and user-specified harvest prescriptions are currently not implemented.
-SRD is then modified by LTM and the sum of all DMs:
+Disturbances that may affect a given BDA include fire, wind biomass insects , another BDA agent, and user-specified harvest prescriptions.
+SRD is then modified by LTM, the sum of all DMs and the sum of all CMs:

-SRDm = SRD + LTM + (DMwind + DMfire + ...)
-(1)
+SRDm = SRD + LTM + (DMwind + DMfire + ...) + (CM1 + …) (1)